maduhu/interop-common/README.md

 # interop-common

-This is a common project package as a library for all interop projects such as interop-dfsp-gateway and interop-spsp-clientproxy.
+This is a common project package as a library for all interop projects such as interop-domain, interop-dfsp-gateway and interop-spsp-clientproxy.
 This contains common classes and common properties files that are used by interop projects and properties.

 Referenced in the projects, specified by the release version 1.x.x, groupId = com.l1p.interop and artifactId = interop-common